Fibroid tumors may be uncomfortable, but they are usually benign and can be treated with minimally-invasive procedures.

-Generally, it is felt that 30-40% of women have fibroid tumors by the age of 40.
+By age 40, between 30 and 40% of women will have fibroid tumors.
+The percentages rise between the ages of 40 and 50.
 Approximately 50% of women with fibroids will require surgery.
 Just because a woman has a fibroid does not automatically necessitate an operation.

 Approximately 30-50% of women are likely to develop new fibroids within 5 years of their operation.
 Some women will have to undergo a second operation.
 The younger a woman is when diagnosed, the more likely she will require another procedure.
 Women who have more than 3 fibroids at the time of surgery are more likely to have recurrence than women who have less than 3.

 There are several options available depending upon your circumstances, including medications and minimally-invasive surgical procedures.
 After providing you with an accurate diagnosis, we will discuss the most common options, then the procedure and recovery.